pludoni/pltt/README.md

 # You can enter issue title, select labels, and description
 pltt create

-# Starts time tracking with
+# starts tracking on the issue that was most recently tracked before
 pltt resume
 ```